yk-mxxn/cartoonize/READme.md

-A small script that creates cartoon like images using OpenCVp
+A small script that creates cartoon like images using OpenCV